Located 150 mi/240 km northwest of Phnom Penh, the ancient city of Angkor, Cambodia, is much larger than most visitors realize.

 There are more than 30 temples and ancient buildings in the Angkor area, including the most famous, Angkor Wat.
 The entire area is sometimes referred to by this name, though Angkor Wat correctly refers only to the one principal temple.

 At high season, Angkor is bustling with visitors moving through the temple grounds and corridors.
 To avoid the crowds, it is best to visit in the low-season months of May-September, although even then, don't expect the area to be quiet.
-It seems that Chinese tourists have discovered this magical land and now keep the area busy year-round.
+Chinese tourists keep the area busy year-round.

 Siem Reap is the town where travelers stay when visiting Angkor, just 5 mi/8 km away and 145 mi/235 km northwest of Phnom Penh.
 It is rapidly building a tourism infrastructure to cater to the demands of Western travelers.